 In terms of safety, there is a clear winner – Mumbai.
 Mumbai ranks safer than Delhi across the board in terms of crime and in particular, crimes against women.

 Delhi is notoriously unsafe for women at night, even on their own streets.
 It also has one of the highest crime rates of any city in India.
 And the other cities with the highest crime rates are actually suburbs of Delhi.
-I live in Delhi and stay safe using common sense.
+I live in Delhi, and think Delhi is safe for tourists if you take precautions and use common sense.
 Don’t walk alone at night, and stick to well lit areas.
 Use a trackable ride share program after 9 pm instead of rickshaws and the metro, and don’t flash money or a lot of jewelry.

 Mumbai vs Delhi: where is it easier to get around?